LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/5_example_enable_auto_messages.md

 The following example illustrates how to enable the auto messages feature upon conversation opening.
 The JSON payload is the same one used to create a new conversation but pay attention to the additional request header.

-**Note**: Make sure to pass the required "Client-Properties" request header as per the below example.
+**Notes**:

+1. Contact your account team to enable this feature on your account.
+2. Upon creating a new conversation (CONVERSATION endpoint), make sure you also pass the additional **Client-Properties** request header.
+See [Example](enable-feature-example.html#create-a-new-conversation--enable-the-auto-messages-feature) below.
+3. Every following request (SEND endpoint) must also include the additional **Client-Properties** request header.
+See [Example](enable-feature-example.html#send-a-message--enable-the-auto-messages-feature) below.

 ### Getting Started